thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

 ![Transposing demos](/img/readline-demos/transposing.gif)

 If you have a lot of whitespace around your cursor, you can use `Meta-\` to delete it.
-This doesn't work in zsh by default, and I haven't found a way to set it up yet.
+This doesn't work in ZSH by default, and I haven't found a way to set it up yet.

 ![Whitespace demo](/img/readline-demos/delete whitespace.gif)

 Another one I use quite often is `Meta-#`, which comments the current line and starts a new one.
 You can remember it easily due to the fact that Bash comments start with '#'.
-There's a command for this in zsh, but you need to set a binding, so see the [ZSH Specifics](#comment-out-the-current-line) section.
+There's a command for this in ZSH, but you need to set a binding, so see the [ZSH Specifics](#comment-out-the-current-line) section.

 ![Commenting demo](/img/readline-demos/commenting.gif)